wevm/wagmi/.changeset/afraid-peas-tan.md

 })
 ```

-### Dangerously unprepared usage
+### Recklessly unprepared usage

-It is possible to use `writeContract` without preparing the configuration first by passing `mode: 'dangerouslyUnprepared'`.
+It is possible to use `writeContract` without preparing the configuration first by passing `mode: 'recklesslyUnprepared'`.

 ```diff
 import { writeContract } from '@wagmi/core'